5 Shockers From the Girls Cast's Exit Interview

 Of course, hindsight is 20/20.
 "I could have worked with a sense of joy and excitement, rather than guilt and anxiety of being 'found out.'
 The advice I would give any woman going into a job if she has a sense of impostor syndrome would be: There will be nothing if you don't look out for you," Dunham tells her Girls colleagues.
 "And I can't wait, on my next project, to go into it with the strength that comes from, like, valuing your own body and your own mental health."

-3. Allison Williams Want More Screen Time
+3. Allison Williams Wanted More Screen Time

 "I started playing one person, then she evolved so much.
 I got to exercise all kinds of muscles," says Williams, who plays Marnie Michaels.
 As for "the least satisfying" part of her job, the 28-year-old actress laughs and admits, "I always wanted to be in the show more.
 That was my M.O. every year.
 I wanted to be a piece of furniture in Hannah's apartment, if that's what it took."